oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 There are different ways this issuer identifier can be transported to the client:

+ * The issuer information can be transported, for example, via a separate response parameter `iss`, defined in [@draft-ietf-oauth-iss-auth-resp].
  * When OpenID Connect is used and an ID Token is returned in the authorization response, the client can evaluate the `iss` Claim in the ID Token.
- * Otherwise, the issuer information needs to be transported separately, for example via a separate response parameter `iss`, defined in [@draft-ietf-oauth-iss-auth-resp].

 In both cases, the `iss` value MUST be evaluated according to [@draft-ietf-oauth-iss-auth-resp].

-While this defense may require deploying new OAuth features to transport the `iss`, it is a robust and relatively simple defense against mix-up.
+While this defense may require deploying new OAuth features to transport the issuer information, it is a robust and relatively simple defense against mix-up.

 #### Mix-Up Defense via Distinct Redirect URIs
 For this defense, clients MUST use a distinct redirect URI for each issuer